|

 contribute to its onset even faster.

-in testosterone levels will occur in virtually all men
+age, a decline in testosterone levels will occur in

-eventually, there is no way of predicting who will
+virtually all men eventually, there is no way of predicting

-seek medical help.
-Neither is it predictable at what age
+severity to seek medical help.
+Neither is it predictable at

-symptoms will occur in a particular individual.
-Each man's
+what age symptoms will occur in a particular individual.

 Yes